 The initiative assesses and approves company targets, offers resources, workshops, and guidance, and showcases companies that are part of the initiative.

 The initiative has enjoyed considerable success and commitment from companies all over the world reaching well over 3000 in the summer of 2022.

-So far, over 30 Danish companies have committed to the initiative, most of them also committed to the UN Global Compact.
+As of August 2022, over 100 Danish companies have committed to the initiative, most of them also committed to the UN Global Compact.

 Science Based Targets is a collaboration between Carbon Disclosure Project (CDP), the United Nations Global Compact (UNGC), World Resources Institute (WRI), and the World Wide Fund for Nature (WWF).

-The steering committee will help identify the themes and agendas of each meeting and help facilitate them.
+The steering committee will help identify the themes and agendas of each meeting and the long-term strategy of the group.

 Current members of the steering committee: